-It must be noted that it is not only because of this pandemic disaster, but there is also a growing customer preference in favour of mobile banking.
+It must be noted that it is not only because of this pandemic disaster but there is also a growing customer preference in favor of mobile banking.
 In 2018, 69% of Brits were using online banking services on a regular basis.

 The reasoning behind the increasing popularity of online banking is obvious.
 Internet banking through mobile banking apps is convenient and easily available.
 It literally eliminates the need to visit the bank and wait in the queue for hours.
 Banking mobile app development allows the users to access the services from anywhere using their mobile devices.

 A Citi report states that 91% of the bank’s customers prefer using mobile banking apps instead of visiting the bank.
 Moreover, 68% of millennials believe that their smartphone can replace their physical wallet.

 Why are customers switching to mobile banking apps?

 And the simple answer is “Mobility”.
 The mobility which mobile banking apps bring is almost inevitable for the customers.
 Before the digital revolution, the customer has to physically visit the bank to avail the banking services.
 Now, with increased mobility of banking services, they can avail improved services at their home by themself.
 In addition to providing the customers with their bank account information on their fingertips, the mobile banking application development there are other benefits that these mobile solutions bring:

 - Provide 24/7 support and access to the banking services which negates the customer’s conventional interaction with banks.

 - Improved security and easy to operate.

 - From checking account balance to buying mutual funds, a single solution to entire banking services.

 - Having no need to visit banks for general services saves time for the customers.